Theorem: If All Memory Is Addressable At The End Of Life, Then Afterlife Is All Time And Space And Everything It Contains.

 Each additional data line doubles addressable memory.
 As lines are added, addressable memory skyrockets at an accelerating pace.
 Memory growth is exponential as shown here:

 A data word is the size of the registers in a processor in bits.
-It equals the number of data lines in the computer.
-In a 64-bit computer, a data word is 64 bits long.
+The size of a data word equals the number of data lines in the computer.
+In a 64-bit computer, a data word is 64-bit long.
 The data word is also the size of each memory location.
 In a 64-bit computer, each memory location contains 64 bits of information.
-This equation expresses the relationship between the data word (processor register width) and surrounding memory.
+This equation expresses the relationship between the data word (register width inside the processor) and surrounding memory.

-During that cycle the computer acts on those registers.
-In a sense, the computer is awareness of the data it is acting upon at that moment.
+During that cycle the computer acts on those registers inside the processor.
+In a sense, the computer is aware of the data it is acting upon.
 The relationship between the data being acted upon versus all other data in the computer is expressed above.

-The memory/processor relationship in computer provides an accurate model for the memory/awareness model in humans.
+The memory/processor relationship in computers provides an accurate model for the memory/awareness model in humans.
 Computers, at any one moment, focus on an infinitesimally small amount of data.
-Yet it is surrounded by a large environment.
-The computer focus is on a single clock cycle.
+Yet it is surrounded by a large environment of memory.
+The computer focus is takes place on a single clock cycle.

 Humans focus on a single moment too.
 It is called the present.
 The computer model assists us in seeing this relationship between awareness and memory.
-Without the computer model we would have a tendency to over estimate the information we are aware of at any one time.
-We also under estimate the information making up the surrounding environment.
+Without the computer model, we would overestimate the information we are aware of at any one time.
+We also underestimate the information making up the surrounding environment.

 The true relationship between awareness (information we focus on) and the surrounding environment (memory) is the same as a computer.
 That relationship looks like this: